ckadarla/Interview/04 what_is_devops.md

-**2. Key Principles of DevOps:**
+## 2. Key Principles of DevOps:
 ### Automation: Automate repetitive tasks to reduce errors and free up time for more complex problems.

-Continuous Integration (CI): Regularly merge code changes into a central repository where builds and tests are executed.
+### Continuous Integration (CI): Regularly merge code changes into a central repository where builds and tests are executed.

-Continuous Deployment (CD): Automatically deploy all code changes to the production environment after passing tests.
+### Continuous Deployment (CD): Automatically deploy all code changes to the production environment after passing tests.

-Monitoring & Feedback: Continuously monitor application performance and user feedback to quickly resolve issues.
+### Monitoring & Feedback: Continuously monitor application performance and user feedback to quickly resolve issues.

-3. Traditional SDLC vs DevOps:
+## 3. Traditional SDLC vs DevOps:
 Traditional SDLC (Software Development Life Cycle) follows a linear and sequential approach known as the Waterfall model.

 DevOps encourages an iterative and incremental approach, allowing for quicker adaptations and more frequent releases.